Notice to Arbitrators and Parties on Expanded Expungement Guidance

-Expungement is an extraordinary remedy that should be granted only under appropriate circumstances.
-Information should be expunged only when it has no meaningful investor protection or regulatory value.
+Expungement is an extraordinary remedy that should be recommended only under appropriate circumstances.
+Customer dispute information should be expunged only when it has no meaningful investor protection or regulatory value.
 Once information is expunged from the CRD system, it is permanently deleted and thus no longer available to the investing public, regulators or prospective broker-dealer employers.

 Role of Arbitrators in Expungement Cases

 Arbitrators have a unique, distinct role when deciding whether to recommend a request to expunge customer dispute information from a broker's CRD record.
 In making these determinations, arbitrators should consider the importance of maintaining the integrity of the information in the CRD system.
 Ensuring that CRD information is accurate and meaningful is essential to investors, who may rely on the information when making decisions about brokers with whom they may conduct business; to regulators, who rely on the information to fulfill their regulatory responsibilities; and to prospective broker-dealer employers, who rely on the information when making hiring decisions.

 Given this significant role, arbitrators should ensure that they have all of the information necessary to make an informed and appropriate recommendation on expungement.
 Thus, arbitrators should request any documentary or other evidence they believe is relevant to the expungement request, particularly in cases that settle before an evidentiary hearing or in cases where only the requesting party participates in the expungement hearing.